-TCs

-The TCs section is a list of the thermocouples
+TCs – The TCs section is a list of the thermocouples

 used for the profile.
-In the event that you wish to view the profile without a particular thermocouple, you can deselect one or deselect the “All” check box and choose only the thermocouples you wish to view.
+In the event that you wish to view the profile without a particular thermocouple, you can deselect one or deselect the All check box and choose only the thermocouples you wish to view.
 The software recalculates the PWI and updates the profile statistics based on the remaining thermocouples selected.
 You must select at least one product thermocouple.